-Consumer standards apply to all registered providers including local authorities (note exclusions below).
-Our role is to set the consumer standards and to intervene where failure to meet the standards has caused, or could have caused, serious harm to tenants.
+These apply to all registered providers including local authorities (note exclusions below).
+The Regulator of Social Housing’s role is to set the consumer standards and to intervene where failure to meet the standards has caused, or could have caused, serious harm to tenants.
 The 4 consumer standards are:

 - Home Standard

 - Tenancy Standard

 The consumer standards and the Rent Standard do not apply to all types of housing.
 The following exclusions should be noted:

 - the Rent Standard and the consumer standards do not apply to 100% owned Low Cost Home Ownership